-Although the agate stone is much older the first one to recognize the beauty of it is a Greek philosopher Theophrastus.
-He discovers the stone in the 3 or 4 centuries BC on the shores of the Achates River.
+Although the agate stone is much older the first one to recognize its beauty of it is the Greek philosopher Theophrastus.
+He discovers the stone in the 3rd or 4th centuries BC on the shores of the Achates River in Sicily.

-Since that time and since people know how to polish the stones, people use them for jewelry and as the bases of carved items (as decoration).
+Since that time and since people know how to polish the stones, people use them for jewelry and as the basis of carved items (as decoration) and beads.

 Every color & every design form another variety.

-There are so many different colors and designs that people give them a different name to distinguish them from other types of this gem.
+There are so many different colors and designs that people give them different names to distinguish them from other types of this gem.
 Just to mention a few…

-has a very complex design and when you look at it closer you get ‘crazy’ of all the stripes and lines.
-You find it mostly in Mexico and the colors are red and white.
+has a very complex design and when you look at it closer you get ‘crazy’ by all the stripes, swirls, bands, and lines.
+You find the ‘crazy variety’ mostly in Mexico and the colors are red and white.
 Sometimes you see yellow and gray variations of the craze lace type.
 The pattern is very complex (crazy) with a demonstrating randomized distribution of contour lines and round droplets.

 There is also a blue lace variety, that is found in Africa.
 It’s very hard, mostly blueish, and also has a lot of ‘zigzags’ and ‘lines’.